jonnieZG/EButton/README.md

 - `unsigned long` `getStartTime()` - Returns the time of the first button press.

 - `unsigned long` `getLastTransitionTime()` - Time of a previous transition.
-Returns 0 for the first transition.
+Returns startTime for the first transition.

 ## Operators
 - `bool` `operator==(EButton &other)` - Tests if the two have the same address.